scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The private key of the Control Plane root certificate is used to sign Control Plane issuing CA certificates.
 Consequently, the public key of the Control Plane Root certificate is used to verify Control Plane issuing CA certificates, i.e. root certificates determine which ASes act as a CA in an ISD.

 In X.509 terms, Control Plane root certificates are CA certificates.
-For simplicity, this document calls them 'root certificates', distinguishing them from from the subordinate 'issuing CA certificates'.
+For simplicity, this document calls them 'root certificates', distinguishing them from the subordinate 'issuing CA certificates'.
 Root certificates are self-signed; the issuer and subject are the same entity, and the public key within the certificate is used to verify its own signature.
 The public key of the Control Plane root certificate and proof of ownership of the private key are embedded in the TRC of an ISD, via the self-signed Control Plane root certificate.
 This facilitates the bootstrapping of trust within an ISD, and marks the Control Plane root certificates as the starting point of an ISD's certificate verification path.

 The RECOMMENDED maximum validity period of a Control Plane root certificate is 1 year.